About OC Memory Lab

 Watch the Preservation Workshop

-Book a session and bring your items: Reservations are three (3) hour sessions and are booked online and verified by Tustin Library staff after you submit the waiver.
-Bring your items to be digitized along with an external storage drive to save your digitized project.
+Bring your items: Bring your items to be digitized along with an external storage drive to save your digitized project.
 Media items will be checked by staff to ensure proper use of equipment

 Inspect Materials to Digitize - Moldy or damaged materials can not be digitized using OC Memory Lab equipment.